 Several years ago, Jennifer and I visited it on a Wednesday and Thursday and found the place half full already by early birds – Halloween campers who have so much fun stay for weeks at a time.

 Cobwebs are strung between trees, tombstones sprout from the ground, ghostly sheets wave in the breeze.
 The park provides inflatables that can be borrowed as well.

 I know of no park that is into the spirit of it all like the Lake Rudolph Campground & RV Resort in Santa Claus, Ind., which is planning seven – count them seven – consecutive Halloween-themed weekends this fall – starting Sept.
-13.
+17.

 “It’s the most popular thing we do,” said Dave Lovell, the resort’s director of marketing.
 The park hires professional story tellers for Friday night bonfires.
 There are haunted hayrides, costume contests, scary movies and dance until you drop sound and light show.

 October weekends are full of magic and monsters at the Hill Country Camp Resort.
 From trick-or-treating to costume contests, there’s something for campers of all ages to enjoy.